Glenmore Park: Transport

 Glenmore Parkway is the main road in the suburb.
 It connects with the Northern Road which in turn provides connection with both Penrith and the M4 Western Motorway.
 The M4 provides quick connection to greater Sydney and the Blue Mountains.
 Busways provides three bus services in the area which connect Glenmore Park with Penrith.
 The 797 bus travels via Mulgoa Road and Floribunda Avenue, before arriving at Glenmore Park Shops and then looping around Surveyors Creek Road and The Lakes Drive, while the 799 bus travels via Mulgoa Road and Alison Drive, before arriving at Glenmore Park Shops, followed by a short trip around Shearwater Drive and Ridgetop Drive to St Andrews Drive, before returning the same way.
 A 2008 report in the Sydney Morning Herald described the suburb as "designed without consideration of public transport".
 According to the 78.3% of residents travelled to work by car, 3.1% worked at home and 10% by public transport.
 In the this figure was 1.8% via public transport, 30.2% working at home and 51.7% who drove, this figure may be higher than normal working at home because of the COVID-19 pandemic in New South Wales.

 Education

-Glenmore Park has five primary schools, two high schools, and a special needs school.
+Glenmore Park has five primary schools, two high schools, and a special education school.